-On Tug Hill, ten towns currently have minimum maintenance road laws on the books, with seven towns pending.
-Total of existing mileage minimum maintenance roads on Tug Hill approximately 158 miles. miles of that has state land on both sides, and an additional 33 miles of road has state land on one side.
-The amount of state land along these roads makes the upgrades problematic necessary especially in Lewis and Oneida counties, which are forest preserve counties.
+On Tug Hill, ten towns currently have minimum maintenance road laws on the books, with seven Total existing mileage of towns pending. minimum maintenance roads on Tug Hill is approximately 158 miles.
+Almost 50 miles of that has state land on both sides, and an additional 33 miles of road has state land on one side.
+The amount of state land along these roads makes the necessary upgrades problematic especially in Lewis and Oneida counties, which are forest preserve counties.
 In order to make roads wide enough in Lewis and Oneida counties where state land is on both sides of the road, it would require an act of two consecutive legislatures and approval on a statewide ballot.